E-diesel: Biocatalytic conversions

 Audi also partnered with a now-defunct United States company, Joule, to develop Sunflow-D as e-diesel for Audi.
 Joule's planned plant in New Mexico involved the use of genetically modified microorganisms in bright sunlight to act as catalyst for the conversion of carbon dioxide and salty water into hydrocarbons.
 The process could be modified for longer molecular chains to produce alkanes in order to create synthetic diesel.

 Joule was the first company to patent a modified organism that continuously secretes hydrocarbon fuel.
 The organism is a single-celled cyanobacterium, also known as blue-green algae, although it is technically not an algae.
 It produces the fuel using photosynthesis, the same process that multi-cellular green plants use, to make sugars and other materials from water, carbon dioxide, and sunlight.

 Similar initiatives

-There are other initiatives to create synthetic fuel from carbon dioxide and water, however they are not part of Audi's initiatives and the fuels are not called e-diesel.
+There are other initiatives to create synthetic fuel from carbon dioxide and water, some are called e-diesel.
 The water splitting methods vary.